dynamsoft-docs/document-viewer-docs/api/interface/widgetstyle.md

 The height of the widget.

-### onStateName

-The state name used when the check box or the radio button is selected.

-### alternateName

-The alternate name of the widget, which can be used for accessibility or tooltips.

-### appearanceState

-The current appearance state of the widget.

 ## Remark

-- `WidgetStyle` only describes the layout and appearance-related data of the widget and is not equivalent to the DOM `CSSStyleDeclaration`.
-To modify the style of a widget, use the DOM element or the application-side style management, instead of writing back the `style` object of the event to the Form Model.
+- `WidgetStyle` only describes the layout data of the widget and is not equivalent to the DOM `CSSStyleDeclaration`.
+To modify the style of a widget, use the [`FieldElement`]({{ site.api }}interface/fieldelement.html) DOM elements or the application-side style management.

 ## Related